Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 This bag is lined with another plastic bag to provide better water resistance.
 Everything except the AW blanket, space blankets, shopping bags, poncho and water-bottle fit inside the waterproof liner bag.

 The headover is folded into a pouch and used to contain some of the smaller items.
 This pouch, in turn, is placed inside the boonie hat.
-The folded shemagh is place with this.
+The folded shemagh is placed with this.

 Most of the pack contents are soft and crushable so no great genius at packing is really needed.
 Put the blanket in first and add the plastic bag of other contents.
 Put your water-bottle away from your back and ensure your poncho rides near the top of your bag.